Cybersecurity Services in Burlington for Local Businesses

 How much does cybersecurity cost in Burlington?+

-Cybersecurity services in Burlington typically cost $180-$250 per user per month.
-Pricing depends on user count, compliance requirements, and scope.
-No hidden fees.
-One predictable monthly cost.
+Cybersecurity services in Burlington are priced per user per month as one fixed monthly fee.
+The figure depends on user count, compliance requirements, and scope.
+No hidden fees, no per-incident surcharges.
+One predictable monthly cost covers 24/7 MDR, endpoint protection, email security, compliance documentation, and incident response.

 Do you provide on-site incident response in Burlington?+

 Yes.
-Fusion Computing provides remote incident response 24/7 and dispatches on-site to Burlington and surrounding areas (Burlington, Aldershot, Appleby, and Tyandaga) when physical access is needed.
-Our Hamilton team coordinates all local response.
+Fusion Computing provides remote incident response 24/7 and dispatches on-site to Burlington and surrounding areas (Aldershot, Appleby, and Tyandaga) when physical access is needed.
+Our Dundas (Hamilton-area) team coordinates local response.

 What cybersecurity framework do you use?+